Sean V. Cohan

 How I Got Here

-I made the decision to step away from a career in the service industry when I realized that I wasn’t learning anything anymore.
-I enjoy problem-solving, research, and the satisfaction of coming up with an idea and actually implementing it.
-Managing a café taught me a lot about people, communication, and responsibility, but I felt like I was stalling out.
+I made the decision to step away from a career in the service industry when I realized I wasn’t learning anything anymore.
+I enjoy problem-solving, research, and the satisfaction of coming up with an idea and actually implementing it, and I needed an opportunity to do something intellectually challenging.
+Managing a café taught me a lot about people, communication, and responsibility, and I value the experience immensely.

 I’ve always been fascinated with computers, software, and the way technology shapes our lives and experiences.
 That said, my first “project” that really convinced me that this was a career I wanted to pursue was just setting up a home server.
 I was familiar with high-level programming, but this was my first time having to work with something closer to the hardware itself.
 I worked through the ins-and-outs of network architecture, learned the basics of cybersecurity, spent a lot of time fixing my own mistakes, and finally wound up with a (sort of) fully functional webapp running out of my own basement.

-Riding that high, I enrolled in Oregon State’s computer science program, while continuing to work full-time.
-It’s been hard, but enjoyable and worthwhile.
-I’m here because I want to learn, and I want to build, and I want to work together with people who feel the same.
+So I enrolled in Oregon State’s computer science program while continuing to work full-time.
+It’s been hard but enjoyable and worthwhile.
+I’m here because I want to learn, and I want to build, and I want to work with people.

 What I Do